r4yyr4yy/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Building the Backend container with python

-### create the environment variables & configure the host and port
+### creation of environment variables & configure the host and port

 ```
 cd backend-flask